Cable Conduit vs. Cable Tray: Alternatives To Open Wiring

 What is a Cable Tray?

-A cable tray consists of one section or several sections that supports wiring.
+A cable tray consists of one section or several sections that support wiring.
 Cable trays are often used industrially and commercially, including in offices, malls, and restaurants.
-There are many types of cable trays depending on the structure, including ventilated tray, ladder tray, and channel tray.
+There are many cable trays depending on the structure, including ventilated, ladder, and channel trays.

-Types of cables that are allowed to be installed in cable trays can be found in article 392 of the NEC National Electric Code.
-The cables have to be fire-resistant, should have a top-notch tensile strength, and meet crush and impact testing requirements.
+The types of cables allowed to be installed in cable trays can be found in Article 392 of the NEC National Electric Code.
+The cables must be fire-resistant, have top-notch tensile strength, and meet crush and impact testing requirements.

-Common types of cables approved to use in the cable tray are type AC armored cables, communication cables, fire alarm cables, type MC metal clad cables, service entrance cables, and type UF underground feeder cables.
-Common building cables, such as THHN/THWN and RHH/RHW, can be used if they are specifically permitted for use in a tray.
+Common types of cables are approved for use in the cable tray under NEC 392.
+3 are type AC armoured cables, communication cables, fiber optic cables, fire alarm cables, type MC metal-clad cables, service entrance cables, non-metallic sheathed cables, MI metal sheathed cables, and type UF underground feeder cables.
+Common building cables, such as THHN/THWN and RHH/RHW, can be used if they are specifically permitted for use in a tray if they have other ratings specified in NEC 392.3.

 Most often, tray cables designed specifically for cable trays are used in a tray.
-These include power-limited tray cable (PLTC), instrumentation tray cable (ITC), and others.
+These include power-limited tray cables (PLTC) and instrumentation trays (ITC).
 Interestingly, cable conduits are also approved to run in trays.
+These include electrical metallic and non-metallic tubing, flexible and intermediate metal conduit, and flexible non-metal conduit.

 What is a Cable Conduit?